clementsainsRobotics/medx/README.md

-well it's alright since this data is more than just private. so there will be no any data here and actually i was doing this thinking crossplatforming way and it was more mono2 compatible
+well it's alright since this data is more than just private. so there will be no any data here and actually i was doing this thinking crossplatforming way and it was more mono2 compatible and it was built on postgersql with npgsql plugin